 You can make tax-effective gifts to St Hugh’s via the University of Oxford China Office Limited.
 This is a registered charity under Section 88 of the Inland Revenue Ordinance.
 On receipt of your donation, the University will ensure that you are sent a receipt for Hong Kong tax purposes.
 All funds shall be transferred in full to the College.
 Donate by downloading the Hong Kong Donation Form.
 Further information can be found on tax efficient-giving from Hong Kong here.

-College Library: Gifts to this fund will help the Library broaden its collection, and expand its study space, in order to respond to ever-increasing demands from students and academics, to ensure that each and every one of our students has access to the best scholarship.
+The Library:Gifts to the Library help broaden its collection and expand its study space, in order to respond to ever-increasing demands from students and academics, ensuring that every student has access to the best scholarship.

 Ann Smart Law Fellowship Endowment: In order to retain our outstanding Fellows and to continue to attract world-class students and academics, we must secure teaching posts by endowing them.
-This endowment will provide a College fellowship in Law in perpetuity.
+This endowment will provide a College Fellowship in Law in perpetuity.

 The regular giving programme, also known as a recurring gift, makes a crucial difference to what we are able to achieve each year.
 We strongly encourage regular giving as it enables individuals to make a greater impact while helping College allocate resources effectively and efficiently.
 Regular giving can be set up to be monthly, quarterly, or annually.